adaptlearning/adapt-contrib-languagePicker/README.md

     `adapt install`
     (This second method will reinstall all plug-ins listed in *adapt.json*.)

-* If **Language Picker** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings Overview

 **Language Picker** is configured in *config.json* with the attributes that follow.
 The attributes are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-languagePicker/blob/master/example.json).

-Visit the [**Language Picker** wiki](https://github.com/adaptlearning/adapt-contrib-languagePicker/wiki) for more information about how these attributes appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes